Gunter d'Alquen

 Gunter d'Alquen (24 October 1910 – 15 May 1998) was chief editor of the weekly Das Schwarze Korps ("The Black Corps"), the official newspaper of the Schutzstaffel (SS), and commander of the SS-Standarte Kurt Eggers.

 Early life

-Gunter d'Alquen was born to a Catholic-Freemason wool merchant and reserve officer named Carl d'Alquen, in Essen on 24 October 1910.
+Gunter d'Alquen was born to a Catholic-Freemason wool merchant and reserve officer named Carl d'Alquen of Spanish and Flemish descent, born in Essen on 24 October 1910.
 He attended grammar school in Essen and joined the Hitler Youth in 1925.
 In 1927, d'Alquen became a member of the SA and as a 16-year-old joined the NSDAP.

 D'Alquen was active in the National Socialist German Student Union.
 He became a member of the SS on 10 April 1931.
 He did not complete his studies in history and philology and instead turned to a journalistic career.
 From 1932, he was a political correspondent to the editorial board of the Völkischer Beobachter ("Völkisch Observer").
 It was here he aroused the attention of Heinrich Himmler, who appointed him chief editor of Das Schwarze Korps in March 1935.